 Modifying pigeon pose is helpful for those who struggle with flexibility in the hips, low back and hip flexors.
 There are some easy ways to decrease the intensity of the pigeon pose while still working on your flexibility.

 One option is to place a pillow or cushion under the glute of your bent leg, bringing the “floor” closer to you.
 This will help to keep your hips square.

 Another modification involves creating a "Z" shape with your legs.
 Sitting on the ground, bring your front knee to a 90-degree angle.
 Your thigh should be straight out in front of you while your calf is bent perpendicular.
 Then, instead of extending your back leg straight, position it in a similar way to the front leg, bent at a 90-degree angle at the knee.
 This works on opening your hips from both sides.

 To perform pigeon comfortably and correctly, follow these steps:

 - Start in a downward facing dog.
-Bring the right leg forward towards your right hand and rest it on the mat, while reaching your right ankle towards the left hand and resting it on the mat (as close to your hand as is comfortable for you.)
+Bring the right leg forward toward your right hand and rest it on the mat, while reaching your right ankle toward the left hand and resting it on the mat (as close to your hand as is comfortable for you.)
 Ideally, your right shin will be parallel to the front of the mat.

-- Lower your hips towards the floor, resting on top of your right leg.
+- Lower your hips toward the floor, resting on top of your right leg.
 Straighten your left leg out behind you.

 - Keep your hips square, balancing your weight by pressing your hands down onto the mat in front of you.